 Accessibility has presented unique challenges to the Information and Communication Technology (ICT) community as a whole due to the range of laws and guidelines related to it, and the rapid pace of changes in technology, and the impact across nearly every aspect of product development from initial design through Support.
 Learn how Oracle is meeting those challenges below.

-Oracle is committed to developing new products in conformance with Revised Section 508 and the WCAG 2.0 AA standards to the extent practicable.
-As new products and revisions are released that conform to the Revised Section 508 and WCAG 2.0 standards, we will publish Voluntary Product Accessibility Templates (VPATs) that use the updated VPAT 2.0 template.
-Until then we have VPATs that include a table of all of the WCAG 2.0 'A' and 'AA' standards, in addition to the old Section 508 standards.
-For VPATs that contain only the old Section 508 standards, you may use information from the U.S. Access Board and the WAI to assess the degree of conformance with WCAG 2.0 that our products may already exhibit.
+Oracle is committed to developing new products in conformance with Revised Section 508 and the WCAG 2.1 AA standards to the extent practicable.
+As new products and revisions are released that conform to the Revised Section 508 and WCAG 2.1 standards, we will publish Accessibility Conformance Reports (ACRs) based on the Voluntary Product Accessibility Templates (VPATs) that use the updated VPAT 2.x template.
+Until then we have VPATs that include a table of all of the WCAG 2.0 'A' and 'AA' standards, in addition to the Section 508 standards.

-In 2017 the U.S. Access Board announced the Revised Section 508 standard that is based on the WCAG 2.0 AA standards.
-In 2014, the European Union standard EN 301 549 ‘Accessibility requirements suitable for public procurement of ICT products and services in Europe’ (PDF) was issued in response to Mandate 376, and it too was based on the WCAG 2.0 AA standards.
+In 2017 the U.S. Access Board announced the Revised Section 508 standard that was based on the WCAG 2.0 AA standards.
+In 2014, the initial version of the European Union standard EN 301 549 ‘Accessibility requirements suitable for public procurement of ICT products and services in Europe,' issued in response to Mandate 376, was based on the WCAG 2.0 AA standards.
+It was updated in 2019 to include WCAG 2.1.
+EN 301 549 Accessibility requirements suitable for public procurement of ICT products and services in Europe - V3.1.1 (2019-11).
 Oracle has been an active participant in the development of these guidelines and is closely tracking their progress.

 Any standard is subject to some amount of interpretation; see Standards Interpretation for a detailed look at how Oracle addresses specific standards.

 Oracle products are tested for accessibility using a variety of techniques including automated tools, expert heuristic review, visual inspection, manual operation, and testing with various AT by both disabled and non-disabled users.
-We report the outcome of that testing using the Voluntary Product Accessibility Template (VPAT) to create the Accessibility Conformance Report.
+We report the outcome of that testing using the Voluntary Product Accessibility Template (VPAT) to create the Accessibility Conformance Report (ACR).
 The VPAT was developed by ITI and GSA to assist Federal contracting officials and other buyers in making preliminary assessments regarding the availability of commercial ICT products and services with features that support accessibility.
-See Voluntary Product Accessibility Templates for an in-depth discussion of how we use the VPAT, and to locate the VPATs for Oracle products.
+See Accessibility Conformance Reports for an in-depth discussion of how we use the VPAT, and to locate the ACRs for Oracle products.

 We provide this interpretation in response to customer inquiries regarding specific HTML content, particularly when automated validation tools indicate non-conformance.
 The majority of issues arise from the fact that these regulations and standards were written in 1999 or 2001, and the technology of browsers and assistive technology (AT) has advanced significantly since then.
 Oracle welcomes the rewrites of both Section 508 and WCAG, which modify or clarify many of the provisions discussed below to take into account technological changes, and we are actively participating on the committees that are effecting those changes.